 Make sure your commercial roof is ready for Santa with these tips…

-Have you ever wondered what to do if Santa and his reindeer visit your building and the potential for the damage they could cause to your commercial roof?
+Have you ever wondered if a visit by Santa and his reindeer could cause damage to your commercial roof?
 If Santa was coming to visit your house, there would be no need for concern.
-But, when they visit your business, you must take some precautions before their arrival.
+But, when they visit your business, you must take some precautions before the big guy’s arrival.
 It’s not just about keeping him out of sight either – roofs can sustain a lot of damage from reindeer-drawn sleighs!
 Let’s make sure your commercial roof is ready for Santa!

 Santa and his reindeer are coming to town!

-Do not panic!
-It’s inevitable.
-Prepare for his arrival and the impact of his sleigh and reindeer on your commercial roof.
+Don’t panic!
+A visit by Santa is inevitable.
+You simply need to prepare for his arrival and the impact of his sleigh and reindeer on your commercial roof.

 First, make sure your roofing system is ready for the big guy and his sleigh pulled by a crack team of not-so-tiny flying reindeer.
 Santa is also bringing one heck of a lot of gifts!
 Make sure your commercial roof can handle the weight before they arrive.
 While most commercial roofs are designed to withstand occasional foot traffic, most architects neglect to factor in weight loads of this magnitude.